rnpythonblog/rnpython/content/post/2021-06-15-high-taxi-tips-at-5-am/index.en.markdown

 **What could be reason for this apparent anomaly ?**

-Perhaps there are more airport trips as compared to non-airport trips at 5 am that is pushing up the average.
+Perhaps there are more Airport trips as compared to non-Airport trips at 5 am that is pushing up the average.
 Let’s check that.

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/unnamed-chunk-9-1.png" width="960" />